Adrubio12/data-analysis/README.md

 We chose to focus on the Toronto area since it was the area with the most amount of businesses and users

+This repository contais all the source files developed to process the data and to obtain the results.
+The process and reasoning is detailed in the pdf